University of Hull: Maritime Historical Studies Centre

 The university's Maritime Historical Studies Centre provides a BA in History and Maritime History, an online Diploma in Maritime History and PhD research in Maritime History.
 The centre is located in the Hull's Old Town in Blaydes House.
 Its director is David J Starkey.

 International collaboration

 The university is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 The university also participates in UArctic's mobility program north2north.
 The aim of that program is to enable students of member institutions to study in different parts of the North.

 Since 2016 the university has hosted a Confucius Institute.

 Rankings

 The University of Hull is rated Gold in the Teaching Excellence Framework.
+In the ARWU 2026 rankings, the University of Hull is placed in the 801 - 900 bracket globally, which ranks it between 48th and 55th nationally in the United Kingdom.